NEMSLinux/nems-docs/check_commands/usage/microsoft-windows/check_nrpe.rst

       NEMSIP is the IP address of your NEMS server)
    -  Clear the Password field for ease of deployment.
-NEMS sample scripts are setup to use NRPE without a password because I’m making the assumption that this is being deployed in a trusted .
+NEMS sample scripts are setup to use NRPE without a password because I’m making the assumption that this is being deployed in a trusted LAN.
       If you do not blank the password here, you will have to edit all the scripts before NEMS will be able to communicate with this computer.